The Simplicity of Physical Laws: Epistemic Fundamentality

 \section{Epistemic Fundamentality}

 I have argued that PNS yields substantive theoretical benefits.
-For that reason, it is reasonable to take it as a fundamental principle.
-In this section, I discuss three issues: the problem of justification, the problem of precision, and the epistemology of laws on Humeanism and non-Humeanism.
+For that reason, I regard it as a fundamental epistemic principle.
+In this section, I address three key issues: the problem of justification, the problem of precision, and the epistemology of laws within both Humean and non-Humean frameworks.